-David Patton | Director of Codes Enforcement
+David Patton | Codes Administrator

 The Bureau of Codes is responsible for the enforcement of building construction, electrical standards, plumbing, health and sanitation, and property maintenance codes for residential and commercial structures.